Applying prosthetic pieces

 Use either gelatine blender or warm soap and water to remove the prosthetic.
 Witch hazel also works quite well and there are a number of make-up removers on the market that can speed up the process.

 Larger prosthetic pieces, if carefully removed, can be reused, however our smaller pieces are created for one time use only.
-Gelatine prosthetics can be remelted and recast.
-Please see our website for details.
+Gelatine prosthetics can be remelted and recast if you have your own moulds.

 Colouring the prosthetics